 Take your ruler, and measure the length and width of the paper between your marks.
 Your image should be no more than the measurement you made on the height of the jar by the measurement you made right where the paper overlapped.
 However, you should cut your specialty paper to the jar height measurement by the measurement 1/2 inch past the overlap mark.

 Once you have the correct sizing for your wrap, you can let your creative ideas flow.
 You have two important choices to make: the type of specialty paper to use and the image to print on it.

 For the paper, translucent vellum paper in either white or cream is a lovely option.
 Other possibilities include tissue paper or parchment paper.
 You don't want to select anything too opaque, or the light of the candle won't shine through.

 For the image, you can draw on, paint, or otherwise decorate the paper.
 Alternatively, you can print photos, motivational phrases, holiday images, or other artwork on your paper.
 Make sure to size the artwork according to your paper size.
 You might want to test it on regular printer paper first to be sure it will fit the candle.

 Once you have your design planned, either print or draw it on the specialty paper, and cut the paper to size.

 Using a glue stick, run several vertical stripes of glue all around the candle jar.
 You can also brush liquid glue onto the jar using a small paint brush if you don't have a glue stick.

 Wrap the Candle

-Once the paper wraps are dry, the candles are ready to use.
-While it is highly unlikely that a candle with a paper wrapping will catch fire, it's always best to be careful.
-As with any burning candle, you must follow basic candle-burning procedures.
-These should not be left unattended and should be checked periodically to make sure they are burning properly.
-If the wick drifts too close to the side of the jar, either move it back to the center or stop burning the candle.
+While it is unlikely that a candle with a paper wrapper will catch fire, it's always best to be careful.
+Never leave a burning candle unattended, and check it periodically to make sure it's burning properly.
+If the wick drifts off center, either move it back to the center while the wax is soft (but not hot to the touch) or discontinue burning the candle.